fabsharp/babylon-react-provider/README.md

 # Babylon React Provider

-A collection of React hooks and utilities for Babylon.
+A collection of React hooks and utilities to implement mixed Babylon/React components.
 Designed to be easily compatible with **React UI Components Libraries**.

 ## :beginner: Documentation